wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

       <command>uptime</command>
   </localfile>

-And the custom rule to alert when "uptime" is higher than two load average:
+And the custom rule to alert when "uptime" is higher than two load averages:

 .. code-block:: xml